Ungdomshuset

-Ungdomshuset (literally "the Youth House") was the popular name of the building formally named Folkets Hus ("House of the People") located on Jagtvej 69 in Nørrebro, Copenhagen, which functioned as an underground scene venue for music and rendezvous point for varying autonomist and leftist groups from 1982 until 2007 when—after prolonged conflict—it was torn down, and later also for its successor, located on Dortheavej 61 in the adjacent Bispebjerg neighbourhood.
-Due to the ongoing conflict between the Copenhagen Municipality and the activists occupying the premises, the building on Jagtvej was the subject of intense media attention and public debate from the mid-1990s till 2008.
+Ungdomshuset (lit. 'the Youth House') is a social centre in Copenhagen, currently based at Dortheavej 61, Bispebjerg.
+Between 1982 and 2007, it was located at Jagtvej 69, Nørrebro.
+That building was originally named Folkets Hus ("House of the People"), constructed by Copenhagen's labour movement in 1897.
+It functions as an underground music venue and focal point for varying autonomist and leftist groups.

+From the mid-1990s till 2007, Jagtvej 69 was the subject of intense media attention and public debate.
+This was due to an ongoing conflict between the Copenhagen Municipality and activists occupying the premises.
+In 2007, Ungdomshuset was evicted from Jagtvej 69 and the building was demolished.
 Police started to clear the Ungdomshuset building early on Thursday, 1 March 2007.
-Demolition began on 5 March 2007 and was completed two days later.
+Demolition began on 5 March, and was completed in two days.

-Since the eviction in March 2007, former users and supporters held weekly demonstrations for a new Ungdomshuset, the demonstrations initially starting from nearby square 'Blågårds Plads' (and later Gammel Torv) every Thursday at 5 p.m. and going to various places in Copenhagen, the starting point being later changed to Gammel Torv in downtown Copenhagen as demonstrators said they were getting closer to the politicians concerning a solution for a new Ungdomshus at an old school.
+After the eviction, users and supporters held weekly demonstrations on Thursday evenings, demanding a new location for the Ungdomshuset.
+The demonstrations would start from nearby Blågårds Plads.
+The starting location was later changed to Gammeltorv in downtown Copenhagen.
 In the summer of 2007, an initiative known as G13 announced that on the 6 October they would stage a massive public attempt to squat an old public waterworks located on Grøndalsvænge Allé 13 in northwestern Copenhagen to be used as a new Ungdomshuset.
 The event, which gathered several thousand, was announced as non-violent, but was met with heavy opposition from the police who arrested 436 people and threw large amounts of tear gas.
 Recognizing that the event, which had received heavy public attention, had been carried out with peaceful means, on 11 October Ritt Bjerregaard—the Lord Mayor of Copenhagen—invited spokesmen from Ungdomshuset to have negotiations concerning a peaceful solution to the conflict.

-The new Ungdomshuset opened successfully on 1 July 2008 in North-West Copenhagen's Bispebjerg area, after more than 16 months of weekly demonstrations.
+The new Ungdomshuset opened successfully on 1 July 2008, it is located at Dortheavej 61 in northwest Copenhagen's Bispebjerg area, after more than 16 months of weekly demonstrations.